humanmade/altis-documentation/user-docs/content-and-content-blocks/content-creation.md

 ## Featured image
 ![](../assets/content-creation-image5.png)

-Add an image that is displayed wherever (depending on your theme) the post appears.
+Add an image that is displayed **wherever** (depending on your theme) the post appears.
 For example, in the list of posts.
 Featured images differ from images you add inside the content.

 ## Excerpt
 ![](../assets/content-creation-image33.png)

 Add a summary (1 or 2 sentences).
-Something that encourages the reader to click and read more.
-Depending on your theme, the excerpt may appear next to search results, archives, or anywhere else the post is previewed.
+Something that **encourages the reader to click** and read more.
+Depending on your theme, the excerpt may appear next to **search results, archives**, or anywhere else the post is **previewed**.

 ## Discussion
 ![](../assets/content-creation-image3.png)

-Tick "Allow comments" to allow people to comment on the post.
+Tick **Allow comments** to allow people to comment on the post.

-Tick "Allow pingbacks & trackbacks" to allow other blogs that link to your post to appear in your comments section.
+Tick **Allow pingbacks & trackbacks** to allow other blogs that link to your post to appear in your comments section.
 Part of their post may then be displayed or linked to in the comments section.
 This is usually deactivated by default, to avoid automated spam links appearing.

 ## Attributes
 ![](../assets/content-creation-image20.png)

-Click to change your content’s layout.
+Click to change your content’s **layout**.

-If your theme provides additional templates, they will show here alongside the standard “Default template”.
+If your theme provides additional templates, they will show here alongside the standard “**Default template**”.

 Themes may provide templates like:
-- Cover template: display the title of the post or page on top of the featured image
+- **Cover template**: display the title of the post or page on top of the featured image
-- Full width template: removes sidebars so the reader can focus more on the content
+- **Full width template**: removes sidebars so the reader can focus more on the content

 #### Featured image

 ![](../assets/content-creation-image5.png)

-Add an image that is displayed wherever the page appears.
+Add an image that is displayed **wherever** the page appears.
 This depends on your theme, so for example it could appear in headers, search results, or when shared on social media.

 #### Discussion
 ![](../assets/content-creation-image36.png)

-Tick "Allow comments" to allow people to leave a comment.
+Tick **Allow comments** to allow people to leave a comment.
 These are usually deactivated by default.

 ---